Absoludacris06/captains_log/readme.md

 # Captain's Log

+A take on Stackoverflow.
+First use of polymorphic associations.

 ## Current Features

 - user can log in / log out/ create account
 - everyone can see questions and answers
 - user can only post questions and answers if logged in
 - user can see their profile page
+- user can vote on questions and answers

 ## TODOs

-- create seed file
+- finish design of about and contact modals
-- user will be able to vote on questions and answers
+- add feature for commenting on Q's and A's

-- user will be able to comment on questions and anwers (responses) if logged in with polymorphic associations in a new migration
-- user will be pleased with CSS (bootstrap or foundation)
-- user will be able to see votes instantly without re-rendering page
-- user will see an error if they try to create a question or answer without being logged in
+### Team Members:

+- Gaby Zamudio
+- Steven Swigart
+- Charlie Young
+- Nick Saldivar